-353. Justice Jaganmohan Reddy stoutly said that Constituent Assembly debates be looked into for ascertaining intention of our framers of the Constitution.
-Justice Jaganmohan Reddy also held that in a constitutional matter this Court should 100k into the proceedings of relevant date including any speech which may throw liaht in ascertaining it.
-Justice Jaganmohan Reddv in paragraph 1088 laid down:
+353. Justice Jaganmohan Reddy stoutly said that Constituent Assembly debates be looked into for ascertaining intention of our framers of the

+Constitution.
+Justice Jaganmohan Reddy also held that in a constitutional matter this Court should look into the proceedings of relevant date including any speech which may throw liaht in ascertaining it.
+Justice Jaganmohan Reddy in paragraph 1088 laid down:

 "1088. ...
-Speaking for myself, why should we not look into them boldly for ascertaining what was the intention of our framers and how they translated that intention? the rationale What is for treating them as forbidden or forbidding material.
-The Court in a constitutional matter, where the intent of the framers of Constitution embodied the as in the written document is to be ascertained, should look into the proceedings, the relevant data including any speech which may throw light on ascertaining it.
+Speaking for myself, why should we not look into them boldly for ascertaining what was the intention of our framers and how they translated that intention? the rationale What is treating them as forbidden or forbidding material.
+The Court in a constitutional matter, where the intent of the framers of Constitution embodied as written document is to be ascertained, should look into the proceedings, relevant data including any speech which may throw light on ascertaining it.
 It can reject them as unhelpful, if they throw no light or throw only dim light in which nothing can be discerned.
-Unlike а statute, а Constitution is а working instrument of Government, it is drafted by people who wanted it to be а national instrument to subserve successive The Assembly generations. constituted Committees of able men of high calibre, learning and wide experience, and it had an able adviser, Shri B.N.
+Unlike statute, a Constitution is a instrument of Government, it is drafted by people who wanted it to be a national instrument to subserve successive The Assembly generations. constituted Committees of able men of high calibre, learning and wide experience, and it had an able adviser, Shri B.N.
 Rau to assist it. ...."